List of The Pink Panther cartoons

 This is a list of the original 124 Pink Panther animated shorts produced between December 18, 1964, and February 1, 1980, by DePatie–Freleng Enterprises (DFE Films).
-92 shorts were released theatrically.
-The first 62 entries appeared on Saturday mornings via The Pink Panther Show under the same umbrella title starting in 1969 on NBC.
-All 32 made-for-television entries were also distributed to theaters after initially airing on The Pink Panther Show under the title The All New Pink Panther Show in 1978 on ABC, respectively.
-Every short in the series includes the word "Pink" in the title.
+The initial 92 shorts were primarily released theatrically.
+These entries subsequently appeared on Saturday mornings via The Pink Panther Show under the same umbrella title starting in 1969 on NBC.
+All 32 made-for-television entries were distributed to theaters after initially airing on The Pink Panther Show under the title The All New Pink Panther Show in 1978 on ABC, 3 of which were reissues of former shorts with new music cues.
+Every short in the series has the word "pink" in the title.

 The Pink Panther's long-time foil, known as the Little Man, appeared in many entries except where noted.